Dr34mR/MisterDoctor/README.md

      - ***User*** - Have you heard from joe latley?
      - ***Bot*** - Joe Momma!

-- **Wildcards.** If a message reply contains one of the following wildcards it will be replaved with the following
+- **Wildcards.** If a message reply contains one of the following wildcards it will be replaced accordingly.

      - ***$user*** - Will be replaced with the user who the bot is replying to
      - ***$channel*** - Will be replaved with the streamers channel name